p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Onboarding/How-to-Sign-Up-and-Log-In-to-Kalp-Studio-Platform.md

 <link  href="https://fonts.googleapis.com/css2?family=Source+Sans+3:ital,wght@0,200..900;1,200..900&display=swap"  rel="stylesheet">  <link  rel="stylesheet"  href="https://fonts.googleapis.com/icon?family=Material+Icons">

 # **How to Sign Up and Log In to Kalp Studio Platform**
 Welcome to Kalp Studio!
-This guide will walk you through the simple steps to create your account and sign in, so you can start exploring our amazing products.
+This guide will walk you through the simple steps to create your account and sign in, so you can start using our platform’s powerful tools and features.
 Whether you're a new user or returning, this article will help you navigate the process with ease.

 ## **How to Register a New Kalp Studio Account**